 Astrological note: A dream of a family meal often comes during harmonious transits of Jupiter through your 4th or 11th house, during its conjunction with the Moon, and in periods of the Moon in Cancer in aspect to Venus.
 Cancers, Sagittarians, and Taureans recognize this dream with particular accuracy.
 If Jupiter is now touching your Moon — the Inner Child gathers the circle, and the dream conveys this through a shared table at which the voices dear to you can be heard.

-Your Guardian speaks with you here — the part that reacts to the mismatch of effort and result.
-This dream comes when there is experience in your reality of “I invested, but it came out differently”: a project did not happen; care for someone was not valued; effort did not give the expected fruit; you expected one thing from a meeting, and another happened.
-The Guardian does not scold you for a mistake; it honestly shows the mismatch and offers to do something with it, rather than pretend “all is fine.”
+Your Guardian marks this misstep — the part that reacts to a mismatch between effort and result.
+This dream comes when there is experience in your waking life of “I invested, but it came out differently”: a project did not happen; care for someone was not valued; effort did not yield the expected fruit; you expected one thing from a meeting, and another happened.
+The Guardian does not scold you for the mistake; it honestly shows the mismatch, and offers a way to do something with it, rather than pretending that “all is fine.”

 Ask yourself: “Where in my life do I try and it comes out ‘not right’ — and what keeps me from accepting failure calmly: perfectionism, the fear ‘everyone will see,’ or the old ‘I must be flawless to be loved’?”